What we've done What we are doing

 Joining the initiative

-In July 2022, ConocoPhillips joined the Oil and Gas Methane Partnership (OGMP) 2.0 initiative, a voluntary, public-private partnership between the United Nations Environment Programme (UNEP), the European Commission, the Environmental Defense Fund and over 130 oil and gas companies.
+In July 2022, ConocoPhillips joined the Oil and Gas Methane Partnership (OGMP) 2.0 initiative, a voluntary, public-private partnership between the United Nations Environment Programme (UNEP), the European Commission, the Environmental Defense Fund and oil and gas companies.
 OGMP 2.0 has emerged as a globally recognized framework for methane emissions measurement and reporting and is aimed at minimizing methane emissions from global oil and gas operations.
 We are committed to improving the transparency of our methane emissions reporting and delivering on our methane reduction objectives and targets by collaborating with industry peers to accelerate best practices in our operations.
-Ultimately, reporting through OGMP 2.0 will help us make better informed decisions about where to prioritize our efforts to have the maximum impact on reducing our emissions footprint.
+Ultimately, reporting through OGMP 2.0 will help us make better informed decisions about where to prioritize our efforts to maximize impact on reducing our emissions footprint.

 Implementing our plan